Lambdish/phunctional/docs/functions/any.md

 # filter

 ## Description
-Check if some value of the collection satisfies the function
+Check if any value of the collection satisfies the function

+This function is an alias for the [some](some.md) function

 ## Parameters